p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 1. Copy the URL and paste it in a new browser and then you should see the API portal of the ACME Fitness Store Application.

     ![](Images/api1.png)

+ > **Note:** After finishing the exercise, be sure not to close the Git Bash window.
+If you open a new Git Bash window, ensure your Azure CLI is logged into your Azure subscription by running `az login` command.

 Now, click on **Next** in the lab guide section in the bottom right corner to jump to the next exercise instructions.